• Skip to main content

 The South Platte River Flows Through Denver - by Tom Cotton

-River Ranger Internships
+River Ranger Internship

-The Greenway internship spans the academic school year and engages students from KIPP Denver Collegiate High School and Manual High School.
-River Rangers commit to two training days, four teaching days, and two Greenway Leadership Corps events throughout the school year.
+The Greenway internship spans the academic school year and engages students from KIPP Denver Collegiate High School.

-2. Gain experience that can be applied to a portfolio for certification as an environmental educator through the Colorado Alliance for Environmental Education (CAEE).
+3. Gain experience that can be applied to a portfolio for certification as an environmental educator through the Colorado Alliance for Environmental Education (CAEE).

 Apply Now